kalixia/xbee-tools/docs/src/site/markdown/examples/cosm.md

 ## How to run

-First make sure you've [built the project](../installation.html).
+First make sure you have [built the project](../installation.html).
-Next, if you have a look at the ``` examples/cosm/target/appassembler ``` directory, you'll find a complete *distribution* of the example.
+Next, if you have a look at the ``` examples/cosm/target/appassembler ``` directory, you will find a complete *distribution* of the example.

 Depending on your OS you either need to run ``` sh bin/xbee-cosm ``` or ``` bin\xbee-cosm.bat ```.
-Don't forget to read the next section as there are some required CLI parameters for this example to work.
+Do not forget to read the next section as there are some required CLI parameters for this example to work.

 ## Settings